 ‘Accident!
 Accident!’
 Someone shouted behind me.
 I looked back to realize I was no longer alone there.
 Another car had come to stop along with a state transport bus.
 I could see many people running towards the wreckage now.

 Even as some men started tugging away at the old knotted branches of the tree, my thoughts were all a whirlwind.
 I looked towards my car which was neatly parked to the side of the road and realized how perfect in shape it was, its contours shining in the sun; and how beautiful its inhabitants looked standing on the road now gesticulating madly at me, mouthing words that I could not comprehend.
 Suddenly, the image of Karamuva flashed before me with a stunning clarity and his face smiled broadly as he extended jamuns from his right pouch towards me.
-I almost caught myself extending my hand to receive them and shook myself out of the daze with vigorous jerks to my head.
+I almost caught myself extending my hand to receive them and shook myself out of the daze with a vigorous jerk to my head.
 I wondered whether I had been dozing and dreaming it all while I had driven.
-I felt my tongue thicken and realized I was perspiring.
-I ran towards my car and jerked open the front door only to find the jamuns still stuffed in the cubbyhole under the steering wheel.
+I felt my tongue thicken and I realized I was perspiring.
+I ran towards my car and jerked open the front door only to find the cone containing jamuns stuffed in the cubbyhole under the steering wheel.